will-rowe/drax/README.md

 ## Overview

 `DRAX` is a [Nextflow](https://www.nextflow.io) pipeline to detect resistome associated taxa in metagenomes.
-It identifies Antimicrobial Resistance Genes (ARGs) using [GROOT](https://www.biorxiv.org/content/early/2018/02/28/270835), extracts the genomic environment of each ARG using [Metacherchant](https://academic.oup.com/bioinformatics/article-abstract/34/3/434/4575138?redirectedFrom=fulltext) and then performs taxanomic classification of assembled environments.
+It identifies Antimicrobial Resistance Genes (ARGs) using [GROOT](https://www.biorxiv.org/content/early/2018/02/28/270835), extracts the genomic environment of each ARG using [Metacherchant](https://academic.oup.com/bioinformatics/article-abstract/34/3/434/4575138?redirectedFrom=fulltext) and then performs taxonomic classification of assembled environments.
 Further pipeline steps and full documentation are being added.

 ## Installation